TeamSquixl/fireball/docs/fireball/manual/editor-overview.md

+---
-title: Meet Editor
+title: Editor Overview
+category: manual
-permalinks: 0.4/manual/start/editor-overview
+permalinks: manual/editor-overview
 ---

 > This chapter will introduce you all the features of Fireball Editor.
 It would be a good place for being familiar with Fireball Editor, and getting ready for your future Fireball works.